What is a solitaire?

 Firstly, we remove the original setting.
 Next, we create an identical setting built for a bigger diamond.
 Next, we mount the new setting on the original shank.

 Finally, we set the bigger diamond and polished the ring.
 The result is the same ring design.
-The ring includes the original band but with a new, bigger diamond.
+The ring features the original band, but with a new, larger diamond.

-We offset the cost of the new ring against any scrap metal.
+We offset the cost of the new ring against the value of any scrap metal.
 Some clients provide additional items of jewellery to scrap in this way.
-We simply drop the item on the scales.
+We drop the item on the scales.

 Then, we calculate the gram weight and scrap metal cost on the day.
 Finally, we subtract this price from the cost of all work.